Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 Visit Superdrug in Boscawen Street, Truro.
 All types of used medicine blister packs are accepted in support of Marie Curie Nursing

-Note: there is now an additional collection point in the Devoran Community Library (TR3 6QA).
-Packs are taken by a volunteer to Superdrug in Truro for recycling
+Note: there is an additional collection point in the Devoran Community Library (TR3 6QA).
+Empty blister packs are taken by a volunteer to Superdrug in Falmouth for recycling

 Oral Care Products (toothpaste tubes/brushes)

-Collection box in the waiting room for all plastic toothbrushes, spent toothpaste tubes and caps, plus electric and battery toothbrush heads and cartons.
+There is a Terracycle collection box in the waiting room for any plastic toothbrushes, spent toothpaste tubes and caps, plus electric and battery toothbrush heads and cartons.

 Make sure to check opening hours by visiting https://www.the-oak-house.com or call 01872 222922

-Nylon bristle heads of wooden toothbrushes can be cut off, put in an envelope, and posted to Freepost Georganics.
-4 heads minimum or 1 sonic toothbrush handle.
+Also nylon bristle heads of wooden toothbrushes can be cut off, put in an envelope, and posted to Freepost Georganics.
+5 heads minimum or 1 sonic toothbrush handle.

-Other brands’ heads and electric bodies are also accepted for recycling.
+Other brands’ wooden heads and electric bodies are also accepted for recycling by Georganics.
 For more details visit https://uk.georganics.com/pages/zero-to-landfill

 Note: toothpaste tubes are also accepted under the Boots High Street Recycling Scheme – see Health, Beauty and Wellness entry above